Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Experiments

+Overall, BatANN consistently outperforms and scales better from 5 to 10 servers than both ScatterGather and DistributedANN across all datasets.
+However, Figures 9 and 10 show that at high recall targets, BatANN's advantage over DistributedANN narrows, particularly on harder datasets like Text2Image and MSSPACEV.
+This occurs because high recall requires a larger candidate set size $L$, which increases the ratio of inter-partition hops.
+Since Algorithm 2 eagerly expands until the I/O pipeline is full of off-server nodes, larger $L$ values trigger elevated rates of eager expansion and inter-partition communication, progressively eroding BatANN's performance edge.

-\subsection{Computation and I /O Efficiency}
+\subsection{Computation and I/O Efficiency}

-To measure computational efficiency we record the total number of distance comparisons performed per query.
-We also recorded the number of disk IO operation issued.
-Jointly, these account for the vast majority of the runtime of a vector search query.
+To measure computational efficiency we record the total number of distance comparisons performed per query, a standard method for measuring implementation-agnostic search graph performance \cite{manoharParlayANNScalableDeterministic2024}.
+To measure I/O efficiency, we record the mean number of disk I/O operations issued per query for each recall value.
+I/O and distance comparisons account for the vast majority of the runtime of a query.

-For ScatterGather, each server independently searches its own disjoint index, so the reported numbers are the sum of distance comparisons and disk I/O operations across all servers.
+For ScatterGather, each server independently searches its own shard, so the reported numbers are the sum of distance comparisons and disk I/O operations across all servers for each query.
 Consequently, the total amount of computation and disk I/O performed by ScatterGather increases proportionally with the number of servers, as shown in \autoref{fig:dist_cmps_io_comparison}.
-In contrast, notice the clear efficiency advantage of \name{}.
-We attribute this advantage to the heuristic described in \autoref{alg:distributed-beam}, which effectively replicates the I/O pipeline behavior of an index on a single node in a distributed setting.
-Indeed, \name{} performs nearly the same number of distance comparisons and Disk I/O as on a single server in both the 5- and 10-server configurations.
-Because the amount of computation and I/O remains essentially constant across server counts, \name{} is able to achieve near-linear weak scaling, as discussed in \autoref{subsec:scalability}.
+In contrast, \name{} and DistributedANN use a global graph, which produces a clear I/O and computation advantage.
+Indeed, \name{} and DistributedANN perform nearly the same number of distance comparisons and I/O operations in both the 5- and 10-server configurations as they would on a single server.
+As a result, \name{} and DistributedANN scale much better than ScatterGather, as discussed in \autoref{subsec:scalability}.